raj3shp/raj3shp.github.io/ctf-natas11.md

-# Basic Server Side Web Security - NATAS CTF
+# Solving NATAS CTF Level 11

 I started with capture the flag (CTF) excercises to practice my web hacking skills.
 This post is about one of the interesting challenges I faced in solving [NATAS](https://overthewire.org/wargames/natas/) CTF.